How to Appeal the Assessed Value of Your Property

 Both real and personal property are revalued annually and new value determinations are mailed to taxpayers on Official Property Value Notice cards.
 The Department of Assessments typically begins sending out these revaluation cards in May, finishing the bulk mailings sometime in October.
 These new valuations will be the basis for the amount of taxes due the following year.
 For example, valuation notices sent during 2013 are the Assessor’s market value estimates as of January 1, 2013, which are the values that will be used to calculate the amount of taxes due for the 2014 tax year.

-Filing Deadline - Within 60 Days of Receiving the Official Property Value Notice Post Card
+Filing Deadline - Within 60 Days of Mailing Date the Official Property Value Notice

 Taxpayers who believe the assessed value of their property exceeds its fair market value have the opportunity to appeal each year following receipt of the revaluation notice by filing a petition to the King County Board of Appeals/Equalization (BOE), an independent King County agency, within 60 days of the mailing date printed on the Official Property Value Notice post card.
 DON’T MISS THE FILING DEADLINE!